 For a complete policy statement and the most up-to-date procedures, definitions and resources as well as reporting forms, please refer to the Policy Library Student policies (https://inside.mines.edu/POGO-Student).

-This policy was promulgated by the Colorado School of Mines Board of Trustees on March 13, 1992.
+Promulgated by the Colorado School of Mines Board of Trustees on March 13, 1992.
 Amended by the Colorado School of Mines Board of Trustees on March 26, 1998.
 Amended by the Colorado School of Mines Board of Trustees on June 10, 1999.
 Amended by the Colorado School of Mines Board of Trustees on June 22, 2000.
 Amended by the Colorado School of Mines Board of Trustees on June 7, 2003.
 Amended by the Colorado School of Mines Board of Trustees on December 15, 2011.
-Amended by the Colorado School of Mines Board of Mines Board of Trustees August 29, 2014.
+Amended by the Colorado School of Mines Board of Trustees on August 29, 2014.
+Amended by the Colorado School of Mines Board of Trustees on February 8, 2019.